annadowling/yo-FitFocusApp/README.md

 Once a location is selected the map will fly to that address.
 The map can be viewed as satellite theme or terrain theme and includes markers and the drop in user for street view.
 The map also has zoom functionality.

-As of the second assignent the application now also contains an admin section for deleting users, which is tied to an admin account role.
+As of the second assigment the application now also contains an admin section for deleting users, which is tied to an admin account role.
 There is also a user settings page in which the user can now update their account password.

 ### List of user features (excluding user registration and authentication)